Index For Information

 UK in 2001) and demand the last few years has been driven by the good marketing folks at UGG Australia® and, of course, the people buying their boots as well as the knock off ones.
-This helps to explain why our skin prices have risen 30% to 60% since the spring of 2010 and the spring of 2012.
+This helps to explain why our skin prices rose 30% to 60% between the spring of 2010 and the spring of 2012.
 To put it in the words of Decker's Corp. (parent company of UGG Australia®), "........as